soban252/docker-java-sample-webapp/README.md

 - To get kubernetes dashboard running and up

 - `kubectl cluster-info`
-- `kubectl -n kube-system edit service kubernetes-dashboard`
+- `kubectl -n kube-system edit service kubernetes-dashboard` dkdsds
 - `You should see yaml representation of the service.
 Change type: ClusterIP to type: NodePort and save file.
 If it's already changed go to next step.`
 - `kubectl -n kube-system get service kubernetes-dashboard`